MTJB/blog_marktjbrown/content/posts/2021-04-05-moving-to-gatsby/index.md

 Some of the other benefits of static sites allowed me to make improvements in speed, SEO, and security - without having to do anything!
 Allowing me to focus on writing posts, instead of pushing pixels about, or attempting to navigate through the maze that was Wordpress.

 ## 🙋‍♂️ What if you don't know React or GraphQL - can you still use Gatsby?
-It certainly helps to know more about these to improve about build upon the starter projects - but I still almost nothing, i've had to tweak a few _.js_ files to add dependencies, and I couldn't yet even tell you where the GraphQL code is 😅 - most of my contributions have been in markdown, which I'm fairly comfortable with 🤷‍♂️
+It certainly helps to know more about these to improve and build upon the starter projects - but I still know almost nothing, i've had to tweak a few _.js_ files to add dependencies, and I couldn't yet even tell you where the GraphQL code is 😅 - most of my contributions have been in markdown, which I'm fairly comfortable with 🤷‍♂️

 ## 😎 So what are the _real_ reasons I moved to GatsbyJS?
-I'm just a simple, lazy guy - swithching to GatsbyJS looked like it would allow me to create a blog that I liked, importantly with _no_ effort required from myself to learn any more of _the codes_ (at least initially).
+I'm just a simple, lazy guy - switching to GatsbyJS looked like it would allow me to create a blog that I liked, importantly with _no_ effort required from myself to learn any more of _the codes_ (at least initially).
 But also, out of the box it gave me;

 1. Dark-themed code snippets 💯
 1. Dark theme toggle on my entire blog - because everyone knows [light theme is bad for you](https://i.redd.it/oa59qwy5sio21.png).